Ss. Athanasius and Cyrill Church

 Ss.
 Athanasius and Cyrill Church (Biserica Sfinții Atanasie și Chiril) is a Romanian Orthodox church located at 20 Sfântul Atanasie Street in Iași, Romania.
 It is dedicated to Saints Athanasius of Alexandria and Cyril of Alexandria.

 The church was built from 1672 to 1674; historian Gheorghe Ghibănescu asserts that Prince Ștefan Petriceicu made contributions.
 An unconfirmed legend states that the builder was the former Patriarch Nectarius of Jerusalem.
 The ktitor has not been established; it may have been Atanasie Patelaros, administrator of Greek monastic properties in Moldavia.

 The building was seriously damaged by fire in 1822 and 1844, and by bombardments during World War II in 1941 and 1944.
-The Vrancea earthquake of 1977 also caused damage, making new repairs necessary.
+The 1977 Vrancea earthquake also caused damage, making new repairs necessary.
 The Vulpe Church was its filial for a time, and its priests served there between 1972 and 1997, when the building was closed.
 A cemetery functioned in the graveyard until 1946, when it was closed and all the headstones removed.
 Since 1997, the church serves as a chapel for the Orthodox women's society and for the nearby tuberculosis hospital.